 Interest expense decreased by \$27 million (16 percent) to \$137 million in 2012 compared to \$164 million in 2011.
 This decrease reflected a \$29 million decrease due to the spin-off, partially offset by a \$2 million increase for our lodging business.
-The \$29 million decrease in interest expense due to the spin-off consisted of interest expense in 2011 that was allocated to the former Timeshare segment (\$43 million), partially offset by interest expense in 2012 for ongoing obligations for costs that were a component of "Timeshare-direct" expenses before the spin-off (\$8 million) after the spin-off obligations, we also recorded \$8 million of "Interest income" in 2012 for the associated notes receivable.
+The \$29 million decrease in interest expense due to the spin-off consisted of interest expense in 2011 that was allocated to the former Timeshare segment (\$43 million), partially offset by interest expense in 2012 for ongoing obligations for costs that were a component of "Timeshare-direct" expenses before the spin-off (\$8 million) and the unfavorable variance to 2011 for capitalized interest expense for construction projects for our former Timeshare segment (\$6 million).
+For the \$8 million of interest expense in 2012 for ongoing spin-off obligations, we also recorded \$8 million of "Interest income" in 2012 for the associated notes receivable.
 The \$2 million increase in interest expense for our lodging business was primarily for the Series K Notes and the Series L Notes we issued in 2012 (\$23 million) as well as increased interest expense for our Marriott Rewards program and our commercial paper program, reflecting higher average balances and interest rates (\$2 million), partially offset by increased capitalized interest expense principally for lodging construction projects (\$15 million) and the absence of interest expense for the Series F Senior Notes following our repayment of those notes in 2012 (\$9 million).
 See the "LIQUIDITY AND CAPITAL RESOURCES" caption later in this report for more information on our credit facility.